 Moreover, a rhetorical analysis doesn’t encapsulate the main message.
 Instead, it attempts to understand how the author’s thoughts affect the audience.
 The examinator can look at various elements, such as lexicography, morphology, semantics, logical strains, etc.

 A rhetorical analysis relies on three pillars, also known as appeals or a rhetorical triangle.
 An appeal is an attempt to earn the audience’s approval by approaching the readers or listeners from different angles.
-These appeals are present in every rhetorical analysis, and they are ethos, logos, and pathos.
+These rhetorical appeals are present in every rhetorical analysis, and they are ethos, logos, and pathos.

 To learn more about analytical essays in general, read our separate article: How to Write an Analytical Essay.